Glen Smith Photoshop logo

 There are different methods to using this tool, but for each of them, adjust the brush size, either from the Options bar, or by using the square brackets keys [ ].

 If you Remove after each stroke, then you must ensure you brush over or around the whole of the object before releasing the mouse button.
 You don't have to brush over every part of the object.
-If you brush arount it, it will automatically be selected.
+If you brush around it, it will automatically be selected.
 The object will then be removed.

 Step 3

 With Remove after each stroke turned off, you can now use as many strokes as you wish to cover the object.
 Remember to use Add or Remove (or the keyboard shortcut of Alt to switch to Remove), to end up with your brushed area.
 Then press Enter, or click the tick on the Options bar to apply your removal.
-You can also brush right around the perimeter of the object, and the whole area willl be automatically selected.
+You can also brush right around the perimeter of the object, and the whole area will be automatically selected.

 Note that each method relies on you brushing around the whole object. if you didn't quite brush around every part of the object, the result may not be perfect.
 See steps 5-8 below for examples of this.